sshah1002/sshah1002/README.md

 - 👋 Hi, I'm Sachi, and I am currently a third year student at the University of Waterloo studying Computing and Financial Management
-- 👀 I’m interested in data science/analysis, trading, fintech, and machine learning
+- 👀 I’m interested in data science/analysis, quantitative trading, fintech, and machine learning
 - 💞️ I’m looking to collaborate on data science, machine learning, and FinTech projects!
 - 📫 Reach me by email at s274shah@uwaterloo.ca or shahsachi.mn@gmail.com